bryanyi/loadbalancer-go/README.md

 1. Make sure to have Docker installed.
 2. Make sure to have your ports 5001, 5002, 5003, 5004, 5005, and 9000 open.
 3. Run `docker compose up -d`
-4. Open a browser or Postman and go to `http://localhost9000`
+4. Open a browser or Postman and go to `http://localhost:9000`
 5. Continually refresh the page to see the servers being cycled through.
-6. In the terminal, run `docker logs` to see the loadbalancer prepping the endpoint, and how it handles a non-existent server
+6. In the terminal, run `docker logs {container-id}` to see the loadbalancer prepping the endpoint, and how it handles a non-existent server